Legendarylion1/Personal-Projects/README.md

 # Personal-Projects

 My top 3 must-see projects are [Pokemon Adventure](#pokemon-adventure), [Dungeon Crawler](#dungeon-crawler), and my [Casino](#casino).
 These were my favorite projects that I have worked on.
 I have learned so much over the years and each program in this repository grows in size and complexity.
 This repository showcases my growing knowledge of object-oriented concepts from coding the casino to my most recent Pokemon project.
-These three projects boast my hardest coding problems and you get to read about and see my solutions to all of them within their branches.
+These three projects boast my hardest coding problems and you get to read about and see my solutions to all of them by clicking the links to their branches.

 ## Projects
 For all of my projects here you can click on the branch below the title or at the top to get more information and to pull the code.